 Among the 48 ranked private medical educational institutions, the annual average cost of medicine for 2019-2020 was $57,937.
 The cost of the most expensive private school, Columbia University, was significantly higher: $68,885 (Kowarski, 2020).

-One of the most renowned schools for medicine, Johns Hopkins School of Medicine, posted that the tuition for the school year 2020-2021 is $56,500 for a year alone.
+According to the university statistics for 2021, the world-renowned Johns Hopkins School of Medicine posted that the tuition for the school year 2020-2021 is $56,500 for a year alone.
 Apart from that, there are other fees such as health insurance premium, university health service fee, dental insurance, matriculation fee (first year only), and imaging fee.
 Of course, there are indirect costs as well that include books and supplies, board and lodging, travel expenses, personal expenses, United States Medical Licensing Examination (USMLE), and USMLE Travel (Strickland, 2020).

 Source: Association of American Medical Colleges, 2020